 Computers and other electronic devices should be locked when not in use to minimise the accidental loss or disclosure.

-You must immediately inform [POSITION] of any and all security concerns relating to the IT Systems which could or has led to a data breach as set out in the Data Breach Policy.
+You must immediately inform the Senior Federation Business Manager of any and all security concerns relating to the IT Systems which could or has led to a data breach as set out in the Data Breach Policy.

-Any other technical problems (including but not limited to, hardware failures and software errors) which may occur on the IT Systems shall be reported to the [POSITION] immediately.
+Any other technical problems (including but not limited to, hardware failures and software errors) which may occur on the IT Systems shall be reported to the Leadership Team immediately.

-You are not permitted to install any software of your own without the approval of the [POSITION].
-Any software belonging to you must be approved by the [POSITION] and may only be installed where that installation poses no security risk to the IT Systems and where the installation would not breach any licence agreements to which that software may be subject.
+You are not permitted to install any software of your own without the approval of the Executive Headteacher.
+Any software belonging to you must be approved by the Executive Headteacher and may only be installed where that installation poses no security risk to the IT Systems and where the installation would not breach any licence agreements to which that software may be subject.

-Prior to installation of any software onto the IT Systems, you must obtain written permission by the [POSITION].
+Prior to installation of any software onto the IT Systems, you must obtain written permission by the Executive Headteacher.
 This permission must clearly state which software you may install and onto which computer(s) or device(s) it may be installed.

-Prior to any usage of physical media (e.g., USB memory sticks or disks of any kind) for transferring files, you must make sure to have the physical media virus scanned.
-Approval from [NAME/POSITION] must be obtained prior to transferring of files using cloud storage systems.
+Physical media (e.g., USB memory sticks or disks of any kind) may not be used for transferring files.
+Approval from the Executive Headteacher must be obtained prior to transferring of files using cloud storage systems.

-If you detect any virus this must be reported immediately to the [POSITION] (this rule shall apply even where the anti-virus software automatically fixes the problem).
+If you detect any virus this must be reported immediately to the IT Consultant, Senior Federation Business Manager or Leadership Team (this rule shall apply even where the anti-virus software automatically fixes the problem).

 Access Security